5skr0ll3r/Cthulhu/tofix.md

 ReqSpliter: method: dataPrep() the splitedList online returns the first element of the actuall list
 Fix: change name

+create client object with connection, address, request

 right now dev wont be able to have a secondary file path with any "/" have to fix it later

+ReqSpliter: when reterning path i regex out the "/" so i manually put it for the file manager to work else the user input on command should have the / to be saved in projectFolderPath
+fix: automate the process with a simple check

 # Snippets i want to remember